Advanced Electronic Signatures

 Once you're done editing click on the Create button.

 Note: The e-Signature field does not work when doing a preview of the form.
+There will also automatically be a date placed under the signature line as well as the full name of the person who is the signer.

 How the e-Signature field looks to your client